SolaceSamples/solace-samples-semp/docs/_tutorials/messagevpn-with-queue-java.md

 The `manageVPN` code has the management user and password hardcoded as *admin:admin*.
 Change that in the code if required and re-build.

-From the `solace-samples-semp/Java` directory, replace `<host:port>` by the VMR host name or IP address and the management port (the default port for the VMR is 8080) and execute:
+From the `solace-samples-semp/java` directory, replace `<host:port>` by the VMR host name or IP address and the management port (the default port for the VMR is 8080) and execute:

 ```
-build/staged/bin/manageVPN createvpn <host:port> myNewVPN
+build/staged/bin/manageVPN create <host:port> myNewVPN
 ```

 This will create a new message-VPN called `myNewVPN` and also create a sample queue called `testQueue`.
 The credentials to connect to the new message-VPN are *default:password*, which can also be changed in the code if required.